SesameSesame

 Sandboxes are used to run agent tasks in isolated environments.

-Sesame uses sandboxes to isolate agent task execution.
+Sesame uses sandboxes to isolate agent session execution.
 Each sandbox provider offers different tradeoffs between security, performance, and ease of setup.

 Security Overview